Vietnam.vn - Nền tảng quảng bá Việt Nam

 + Sir, how is this combination in developed countries like Australia?
 Is there a standard model that can be widely applied?

 - In Australia, students are given career guidance from the beginning of secondary school.
 Victoria (VIC) is an example.
-In this state, career guidance for young people is included in the first years of secondary school in the education program.
+In this state, future career guidance for young people is included in the first years of secondary school in the education program.

 The Australian Department of Education in each state always has a channel to collect feedback from graduates of training institutions to grasp information about employment status, as well as learners' assessment of the training quality of the institution where they were trained.

-Need more drastic innovation
+Need for more drastic innovation

 + To fulfill the role of training and supplying good human resources for the labor market, what should universities and colleges in Vietnam do?
 In your opinion, what are the bottlenecks that need to be overcome?